gitedmond/Playlist-Converter/README.md

 ## **Purpose**

-The primary motivation behind developing this program was to address a common challenge faced by us and our peers: the hassle of exchanging playlists between Spotify and YouTube Music.
-With this tool, you can now effortlessly transfer playlists between these platforms within minutes.
+The primary motivation behind developing this program was to address a problem I and many others likely face: the hassle of exchanging playlists between Spotify and YouTube Music.
+My friend had the best playlist of all time but it was on YouTube music, weird.
+It's a good thing I'm a computer scientist and I can streamline every single tedious task in my life with a few lines of code.

 ## **How it Works**